 - U.S. Army Space and Missile Defense Command/Army Forces Strategic Command

-The Colorado Springs Airport (COS) is served by five airlines and ranks consistently as the airport "lowest in delays" in the U.S. More than two million passengers pass through COS each year.
+The Colorado Springs Airport (COS) is served by six airlines and ranks consistently as the airport "lowest in delays" in the U.S. More than two million passengers pass through COS each year.
 Denver International Airport (DIA) - heavily used by Colorado Springs travelers - is an hour and a half drive from Colorado Springs.
-DIA is open 24-hours-a-day, seven days a week and is served by most major airlines and select charters, providing nonstop daily service to more than 130 national and international destinations.
+DIA is open 24 hours a day, seven days a week and is served by most major airlines and select charters, providing nonstop daily service to more than 130 national and international destinations.

-There is also a huge array of dining options within close proximity of The Broadmoor Hotel, from elegant to casual, to fast-food.
+There is also a huge array of dining options within close proximity of The Broadmoor, from elegant to casual to fast-food.
 To see a complete list of local restaurants within a three-mile radius, click here.